Why Is My Chickens Comb Pale?

 Conclusion

 A vibrant red, purple, or black comb is a sign of health in chickens.
-Any deviation from this should be alarming, and therefore, proper steps must be taken to deal with the underlying condition.
+Any deviation from this should be alarming; therefore, proper steps must be taken to deal with the underlying condition.
 There may be conditions where the comb is pale in normal chickens.
 This means you must know your chicken well enough to tell if there are any drastic changes in the comb color.

 Sharing is caring!